A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Introduction

-Here, we describe a comprehensive meta-analysis of all published, expert-curated Boolean GRN models, aiming to obtain a better understanding of the design principles of GRNs, which can explain how they operate smoothly and perform particular functions.
+Here, we describe a \emph{comprehensive} meta-analysis of the largest repository of published, expert-curated Boolean GRN models assembled thus far.
+This provides a detailed understanding of the design principles of GRNs that are potentially conserved across organisms, and can help explain how GRNs operate smoothly and perform particular functions.